-COLUMN 3-Partner's or Shareholder's Percent of Ownership.
+COLUMN 3-Partner's or shareholder's percent of ownership.
 Enter in column 3 the partner's or shareholder's percent of ownership in the partnership or corporation.

-COLUMN 4-Partner's Profit Percent or Shareholder's Applicable Percentage.
+COLUMN 4-Partner's profit percent or shareholder's applicable percentage.
 Enter in column 4 the partner's profit percentage or shareholder's applicable percentage.

 COLUMN 5-Income from Kansas sources.
 Kansas Resident Individuals: Multiply column 4 by line 12, page 1.
-Nonresidents Individuals: If income is earned only from Kansas sources multiply column 4 by line 12, page 1.
-If income is earned from inside and outside of Kansas, multiply column 4 by line 18, page 1.
-All Other Partners or Shareholders: Multiply column 4 by line 18, page 1.
+Nonresident Individuals: If income is earned only from Kansas sources multiply column 4 by line 12.
+If earned from inside and outside of Kansas, multiply column 4 by the sum of lines 16 and 17, page 1.
+All Other Partners or Shareholders: Multiply column 4 by the sum of lines 16 and 17, page 1.
 Enclose a schedule showing adjustments due to any guaranteed payments.

-COLUMN 6-Partner's or Shareholder's portion of federal ordinary and other income (losses) and deductions.
+COLUMN 6-Partner's or shareholder's portion of federal ordinary and other income (losses) and deductions.
 Multiply the partner's profit percent or applicable shareholder's percentage in column 4 by line 3, page 1.
-COLUMN 7-Partner's or Shareholder's portion of total Kansas income.
+COLUMN 7-Partner's or shareholder's portion of total Kansas income.
 Multiply the partner's or shareholder's percentage in column 4 by line 12, page 1.

-COLUMN 8-Partners or Shareholder's modification.
-Subtract column 7 from column 6 and enter the result in column 8.
-This is the Kansas adjustment to be entered on Schedule S of the Kansas Individual Income Tax return, Form K-40, as a partnership or S corporation adjustment.
-If the amount in column 7 is greater than column 6, the amount in column 8 should be shown as an addition modification and entered on line A5 of Schedule S. If the amount in column 7 is less than column 6, the amount in column 6, the amount in column 8 should be shown as a subtraction modification and entered on line A17 of Schedule S.
+COLUMN 8-Partner's or shareholder's modification.
+Subtract column 7 from column 6 and enter result in column 8.
+This is the Kansas adjustment to be entered on Schedule S (supplemental schedule for Form K-40), as a partnership or S corporation adjustment.
+If the amount in column 7 is greater than column 6, the amount in column 8 should be shown as an addition modification and entered on line A12 of Schedule S. If the amount in column 7 is less than column 6, the amount in column 8 should be shown as a subtraction modification and entered on line A26 of Schedule S.

-Nonresident Partner's or Shareholders' Computation

-Nonresident partners or shareholders must use the following method to determine the amounts that will be entered in Part B of Supplemental Schedule S, Form K-40.
+Nonresident partner's or shareholder's computation.
+Nonresident partners or shareholders must use the following method to determine the amounts that will be entered in Part B of Schedule S.

-The taxpayer's share of income to be entered on line B10 (Amount from Kansas Sources) is determined by multiplying column 4, Part II, page 2, Form K-120S by line 12, page 1, Form K-120S, if income is derived totally within Kansas; or line 18, if income is derived within and outside of Kansas.
+The taxpayer's share of income to be entered on line B10 (Amount from Kansas Sources) is determined by multiplying column 4, Part II, page 2, Form K-120S by line 12, page 1, Form K-120S, if income is derived totally within Kansas; or line 19, if income is derived within and outside of Kansas.

-Since modifications for nonresident income are included in line 18, Form K-120S, a modification relative to the S corporation or partnership income is not to be entered on line B20, Part B of Schedule S, Form K-40.
+Since modifications for nonresident income are included in line 19, Form K-120S, a modification relative to the S corporation or partnership income is not to be entered on line B20 of Schedule S.

-NOTE-Any difference in the basis of property sold which has a higher basis for Kansas income tax purposes than for federal income tax purposes and which is reported as a long-term capital gain for Kansas purposes, should be computed and reported to the respective shareholder or partner for adjustment of this item on the individual income tax return.
+NOTE: Any difference in the basis of property sold which has a higher basis for Kansas income tax purposes than for federal income tax purposes and which is reported as a long-term capital gain for Kansas purposes, should be computed and reported to the respective shareholder or partner for adjustment of this item on the individual income tax return.
 If the basis of property sold has a lower basis for Kansas income tax purposes than for federal income tax purposes, no adjustment is necessary.
-You must complete and enclose Part III, of Form 120S AS with your Kansas return if the taxpayer is doing business within and outside of Kansas and utilizing the apportionment formula to determine Kansas income.
+You must complete and enclose Part III, of Form K-120S AS with your Kansas return if the taxpayer is doing business within and outside of Kansas and utilizing the apportionment formula to determine Kansas income.